 Failing to deliver your live stream to the cloud, studio, or any online destination is the scariest potential single point of failure for any live producer.
 IP bonding is the simplest and least expensive way to ensure your stream goes through.
-This article describes what IP bonding is, how it works, and how major players in this space support it.
+This article describes what IP-bonded streaming is, how it works, and how major players in this space support it.

 Whenever you stream using a single transmission method, whether Ethernet, WiFi, cellular or even satellite, if the connection goes down, your production goes down.
 IP bonding ensures against this by combining multiple signals—including all of those mentioned above—into a single production transmission.